morristech/shelf_auth/README.md

 The first `Authenticator` that either returns a successful authentication or throws an exception wins.
 If an `Authenticator` indicates it did not find relevant credentials, the next authenticator in the list is called.

-If no exception is thrown then the `innerHandler` passed to the middleware will be called.
+If no exception is thrown, then the `innerHandler` passed to the middleware will be called.
 If the authentication was successful then the request will contain authentication related data in the request context.
 This can be retrieved via the `getAuthenticationContext` function.

-If none of the authenticators handle the request then the `innerHandler` is invoked without any authentication context.
+If none of the authenticators handle the request, then the `innerHandler` is invoked without any authentication context.
 Downstream handlers should treat this is access by an unauthenticated (guest) user.
+You can deny anonymous access by invoking the `authenticate` function with `allowAnonymousAccess: false`.

 ### Establishing a Session on Login